Tyrowo/tyro_work/README.md

 socials + contact "screen"
-set up socials and contact screen as a footer. email link should open up to email
+set up socials and contact screen as a footer.
+-- email, linkedin, github, leetcode, twitter, facebook, instagram -- tooltip indicators on each of the socials email link should open up to email

 set up the scrollbarcontroller -> use the scrollbar controller to make the contact button go to the bottom of the page

 above the divider for the footer on the bottom right there should be like a pseudo fab just an elevated button there that takes you back to the top of the screen

+wrap the think pieces in MouseRegion widgets to change the animated sized box onHover, will need to fix the conditional logic for setting the size on gesture detector though
+Make their contents a single child scroll view in case we manage to go over a whole screen of text, that will make the responsiveness easy too turn the thought pieces containers into their own self contained classes - would this work with their variables? would make the whole homescreen much cleaner without floating global variables need to make the fill text widget a variable that is replaced on setstate too, that way title can be centered until it expands need to think of an elegant way to keep the text from resizing with the hover size change. should you also color the container a little darker? instead of using a card inside the animated container we just need to make a fully customized animated container with rounded edges and color and padding properties that will all be variables that change in motion